-1 Do either of the following in a Timeline:

-- To link video and audio, Shift-click a video and audio clip to select them both, and then choose Clip > Link. - To unlink video and audio, select a linked clip and choose Clip > Unlink.
+- 1. Do the following in a Timeline: - To link video and audio, Shift-click a video and audio clip, or a series of audio clips to select them, and then choose Clip > Link. - To unlink video and audio, select a linked clip and choose Clip > Unlink. - To unlink video and audio from multiple clips, select the clips and choose Clip > Unlink (Premiere Pro CS5.5, and later).